papadok24/becoming_man_community/instruction/instructions.md

         * We are convinced that a denial or neglect of these principles will lead to increasingly destructive consequences in our families, our churches, and the culture at large.
 * Founder & CEO Section
   * Pastor IV Marsh
   * IV Marsh is a pastor, entrepreneur, author, marriage and leadership coach.
 He leads BCOMING.CHURCH, a mega multi-site church with his wife, Bené.
 Epic was planted in 2007, now with multiple campuses reaching 5,000 people weekly in the United States and in multiple countries.
 IV is the founder and CEO of Lead Now, a veteran owned business committed to inspiring and equipping leaders and leadership teams throughout the business world.
-He is also the founder and CEO of the IAM4 Men’s Movement (now Becoming Man) and Warrior Evolution.
+He is also the founder and CEO of the IAM4 Men's Movement (now Becoming Man) and Warrior Evolution.
 Warrior Evolution is a 75 hour intensive that empowers men in spirit, soul, and body.
 A native of North Alabama, IV served in the United States Air Force with a majority of his career in Panama City, Panama fighting the war on drugs.
 He became involved in law enforcement before stepping into full-time ministry.
 IV and Bené have been married since 1994 and have three grown children and two daughters-in-law.
   * Social Media Links
     * Instagram
     * X
     * Youtube
 * Why manhood matters section
   * There are 113,000,000 men in America over the age of 15.
 69,000,000 of these men make no profession of faith in Christ.
 90 million men are not involved in any kind of discipleship, with only 6 million men are involved in discipleship (1 out of every 18 men)
   * More than 90 percent of American men believe in God, and 5 out of 6 calls themselves Christians, but only 2 out of 6 attend church on a given Sunday.
-The typical U.S. Congregation draws an adult crowd that’s 61% female, 39% male.
+The typical U.S. Congregation draws an adult crowd that's 61% female, 39% male.
 This gender gap shows up in all age categories.
 The average man accepts the reality of Jesus Christ, but fails to see any value in going to church.
 Churches overseas report gender gaps of up to 9 women for every adult man in attendance.
-  * On any given Sunday, there are 13 million more adult women than men in America’s churches.
+  * On any given Sunday, there are 13 million more adult women than men in America's churches.
 This Sunday almost 25 percent of married, churchgoing women will worship without their husbands.
 Midweek activities often draw 70 to 80 percent female participants.
 The majority of church employees are women (except for ordained clergy, who are overwhelmingly male).
 75% of volunteers are women (one mainline pastor said it was 99% in his church).
-  * In America, fewer than 10% of U.S. churches are able to establish or maintain a vibrant men’s ministry, with fewer than 1% of churchgoing men participating in any sort of ongoing men's ministry program.
+  * In America, fewer than 10% of U.S. churches are able to establish or maintain a vibrant men's ministry, with fewer than 1% of churchgoing men participating in any sort of ongoing men's ministry program.
 4 out of 5 students in evangelical churches will drop out of church by their senior year in high school.
 Over 70 percent of the boys who are being raised in church will abandon it during their teens and twenties.
 Many of these boys will never return.
   * Christian universities are becoming convents.
 The typical Christian college in the U.S. enrolls almost 2 women for every 1 man, with the average ratio of men to women in Christian colleges at about 1 male to every 3 females.
   * Fatherhood Matters
     * 33% of the 72 million children in America will go to bed without their biological father in the home.
 Fatherless children are five times as likely to live in poverty, repeat a grade, and have emotional problems.
 93% of all people incarcerated are men and 85% of them have no father figure.